lytinahome/NOTE-modelling-method/EM algorithm/k-means.md

 #### How to make K means scalable?
 + mini batch
-+ triangle ineuqality to reduce the calulation needed.
++ triangle ineuqality to calculate the lower bound in order to do the pre-trimming.